makers-for-life/makair/README.md

 3. Medical-grade plastic should be used to produce ventilators, and any kind of grease or adhesive chemicals must be avoided in the respirator.
 The ventilators should be produced in a [cleanroom](https://en.wikipedia.org/wiki/Cleanroom) as to avoid dust & germ contaminations.

+_MakAir and Makers For Life should not be held resposible — at any time, for harm caused to human life (eg. lung damage or loss of life).
+By building your own MakAir, you are held responsible for its safety validations & use._

 # Components

 ## Mechanics